fromchat-messenger/web/README.en.md

 ## 📝 Description

-FromChat Web Client is a React application for messaging via browser.
-It's a modern interface for accessing the FromChat server.
+FromChat Web is a React/TypeScript client (browser and Electron) for the FromChat server.

+**Note:** Landing pages and legal documents live in [fromchat-messenger/site](https://github.com/fromchat-messenger/site).

 ---